edbennett/publishing-analysis/_episodes/04-jupyter.md

 text, we then need to convert the result into a number so that Matplotlib understands it.

-To call this with `runipy`, we can add the environment variable definitions at the start of the line.
+To call this with `jupyter nbconvert`, we can add the environment variable definitions at the start of the line.

 ~~~
-$ SPIRAL_MAX_X=100 runipy spiral.ipynb
+$ SPIRAL_MAX_X=100 jupyter nbconvert --to notebook --execute spiral.ipynb
 ~~~
 {: .language-bash}